 How Do I Know If I Have An Ingrown Nail?

-An ingrown nail can occur in any toenail at any time.
-The most common toe for it to occur in is the big toe nail, or the hallux nail.
-An ingrown nail can be simply a nuisance, or it can show up as an all-out infection.
+Anyone, at any time, can develop an ingrown toenail.
+More often than not, the hallux nail (big toe) will be the one with the problem.
+Ingrown toenails present in degrees of complication: sometimes, they're just a nuisance, but other times they arrive with an all-out infection.
 If you have pain to the inner or outer fold of the toenail, you may have an ingrown nail.
 If there is a break in the skin at the nail border, swelling, or drainage, you most probably have an ingrown nail.

 The nail has 2 borders, the medial border and the lateral border.
 The medial border is the edge of the nail closest to the midline of your body, where the lateral border is the border facing away from the midline, or towards the outside end of your body.
 An ingrown nail causing pain and/ or infection in either the medial or lateral borders can occur individually, or both borders at the same time.